- August 30, 2018

-The Wolper Law Firm is currently investigating claims against Aaron Parthemer, a former Financial Advisor at Wells Fargo in Fort Lauderdale, FL.
+The Wolper Law Firm, P.A. is currently investigating claims against Aaron Parthemer, a former Financial Advisor at Wells Fargo in Fort Lauderdale, FL.
 Earle Tingley has been in the securities industry since the 1990s and previously worked at Morgan Stanley.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on March 13, 2017, Aaron Parthemer was barred by the Securities and Exchange Commission (SEC) for “selling more than $5 million of unregistered, illiquid securities to certain professional athlete brokerage customers.”
 This practice is referred to as “selling away.”

 FINRA strictly prohibits financial advisors from “selling away” or selling securities and investments to clients that are not offered by the brokerage firm with which they are employed.
 For example, it is illegal and a violation of industry rules for a financial advisor to recommend or even suggest that a client invest in the financial advisor’s own business or a business operated by his or her friends or family.
 It is not necessary that the financial advisor earn any compensation for recommending an outside investment.

 The purpose behind this prohibition is to ensure that a financial advisor only offers to sell securities that have been vetted by his or her employer brokerage firm through a rigorous due diligence process.
 Most brokerage firms have an approved list of investments, products, and research that can be provided or made available to clients.
 Any deviation by the financial advisor from the approved product list may constitute selling away.